Table of Contents

 They are available. here on Amazon.

-This Upward-Dog position is good for starting the release.
+This Upward-Dog position is a gentle way to release the abdominals.
+As a result, it establishes a supportive curve in the low back.
 She does a great job of lifting moderately without pressing the hips into the mat.
 Pressing hips into the mat may create pressure on the discs and sharp pain in the low back.

-Rectus femoris often contributes to this problem and is not strongly stretched in this pose.
+Rectus femoris often contributes to this problem but is not strongly stretched in this pose.

 This kneeling stretch for hip flexors is a classic because it allows you to target the problem and gives you lots of control.

-Some people have a problem with knee pain and use a pillow but the knee pain goes away once the hip flexor muscles, especially rectus femoris, opens up.
+Some people have a problem with knee pain and use a pillow, but the knee pain goes away once the hip flexor muscles, especially the rectus femoris, opens up.
+Go for gentle repetition and avoid forceful thrusting.
+This is a particularly useful exercise to implement ice-and-stretch.

-If your knee bothers you too much, bridges are a good choice.
+If your knee bothers you too much in the kneeling stretch, bridges are a good choice.
 Do them using the guidelines from Active Isolated Stretching or ice-and-stretch.
 They help build the opposing muscles in the low back and hamstrings.

 These will be easier if you do 10 reps of the supine twist on each side before your bridges.

 Core work to balance the abdominals and especially exercises the pull in the abdomen while twisting help.
-The tension in the iliopsoas and imbalanced abdominals can be directly connected to digestive issues.
-If you notice that the problem is worse when your digestion is disturbed, you should work with a professional to clean up your diet.
+Digestive issues can directly impact the balance between the iliopsoas and abdominals.
+If you notice that the problem is worse when your digestion is disturbed, you should work with a professional to improve your diet.

 Walking lunges, when done properly, do a great job of opening the abdomen, lengthening psoas and building the opposing erector muscles.